How Severe Asthma Differs for Women

 How women view their asthma

 Female asthma, overall, is more severe and requires more healthcare dollars for treatment.
 In general, women are known to be more proactive in their health.
 Studies suggest women view their health differently and are more proactive when it comes to tending to symptoms of asthma.

 Challenges reported by women

-Additionally “Asthma in Women” cites six studies in which women report worse asthma-related quality of life, higher perception of dyspnea or shortness of breath, more depression, more use of rescue inhalers, and more physical limitations than men.
-In a 2010 study, women report more anxiety, more daytime sleepiness, and insomnia.
+Several studies suggest that women report worse asthma-related quality of life, higher perception of dyspnea or shortness of breath, more depression, more use of rescue inhalers, and more physical limitations than men.
+In a 2010 study, women reported more anxiety, more daytime sleepiness, and insomnia.

 Women diagnosed with asthma who regularly use short-acting inhalers may have a higher incidence of developing infertility.
 The study did also show that regular use of longer-acting inhalers did not appear to impact fertility.
 Short-acting asthma treatments may improve symptoms, but inflammation in the lungs and other parts of the body, including the uterus may persist.